 - Sharp knife or craft knife

 The only skills you will need for this is to be able to do a bit of tracing, cutting and glueing, and you'll have all you need to make your own bespoke toolbox foam liner.

-Measurement of your foam tool inserts - There are a few simple steps to follow when creating your bespoke toolbox foam liners.
+There are a few simple steps to follow when creating your bespoke toolbox foam liners.
 The first one is to figure out how much foam to order.

 Keep in mind that the foam sheets need to fit snugly in the drawer.
 Follow the adage 'measure twice, cut once', and you'll be on the right side.
 Once you've got your measurements down, you need to choose which type of foam to use.
 Although there are many types of foam available, in this case, it's best to use closed-cell foams as it's going to be moisture resistant and that will afford your tools some protection against rust.

 Ideally, you'll use LD33 Plastazote - a superior closed cell foam.
 It's rigid foam and is durable and long-lasting to give you the service you need.
 Order two layers of foam.
 One will be used as the bottom layer and should be white or bright coloured, and the other a darker colour for holding your tools in place.
 The benefit of this approach is that you'll quickly see when there is a tool missing, and it will be a reminder for you to put it back into place.
 The darker colour as the top layer will work better over time and won't 'show the dirt'.
 To ensure the tools fit snugly, the top layer needs to be thicker or deeper to have them in place, and they won't be so likely to slide around.